Frequently Asked Questions

 Do you offer primary care appointments?

-If you want to remain in the medical system, then you should maintain your relationship with your primary care physician for primary care needs including any controlled medications (such as narcotics and anxiety medications), hospitalizations, medical emergencies, preventive care (such as mammograms and colonoscopies), and general medical care.
+No. You should maintain your relationship with your primary care physician for primary care needs including any medications, controlled medications (such as narcotics and anxiety medications), hospitalizations, medical emergencies, preventive care (such as mammograms and colonoscopies), general medical care, etc.

-Do you work with other doctors, and, if so, how?
+Do you work with other doctors and practitioners, and, if so, how?

-Absolutely!
-And the best way for practitioners to respect each other and to work with each other is for each doctor to manage certain aspects of patient care rather than for everyone to manage everything with overlap and confusion.
-The expression "Too many cooks spoil the soup" is quite appropriate in medicine as it is in the kitchen.
+And the best way to respect each other and to work with each other is for each practitioner to manage certain aspects of patient care rather than for everyone to manage everything with overlap and confusion for all.
+The expression "Too many cooks spoil the soup" is quite appropriate in healthcare as it is in the kitchen.

-You are welcome to share your lab results with your other practitioners.
+You are welcome to share your lab results with your other practitioners as you prefer.

 What happens if I am late to my appointment?